crisisboard/opencrisisboard/README.md

 * Git
 * MongoDB

-First we need to clone the repository:
+First you need to clone the repository:
 ```
 $ git clone https://github.com/crisisboard/opencrisisboard
 ```

-Then we have to install the necessary dependencies using either NPM or Yarn:
+Then you have to install the necessary dependencies using either NPM or Yarn:
 ```
 $ npm i
 ```